Trichomoniasis

 Effects

-Complications may develop if the internal sex organs also become infected – such as the lining of the womb (endometrium), the fallopian tubes, and the ovaries in women.
+Complications can occur if the internal sex organs also become infected – such as the lining of the womb (endometrium), the fallopian tubes, or the ovaries in women.
 If that causes different areas of tissue to become stuck to each other (adhesions), the risk of ectopic pregnancies and infertility increases.

 In men, the prostate gland, testicles and epididymis may become infected.
-It is not clear whether this decreases their .
+This could possibly reduce their .

 Women with trichomoniasis have a higher risk of getting HIV because it is easier for the HIV viruses to enter the inflamed mucous membranes.

-Trichomoniasis during pregnancy increases the risk of miscarriage or of the child being too small at birth.
+If a woman has trichomoniasis during pregnancy, that increases the risk of miscarriage or of the child being too small at birth.

 Diagnosis

 The involves taking a swab from the inflamed mucous membranes.
-The doctor will use a cotton bud to take samples of the fluid and mucous membrane cells from the urethra, vagina, or possibly the anus.
-Those samples are tested in a laboratory to look for the parasite.
+The doctor will use a cotton bud to take samples of the fluid and mucous membrane cells from the urethra (urine tube), vagina, or possibly the anus.
+Those samples are examined in a laboratory to look for the parasite.

-If the urethra is infected, that can also be diagnosed by taking a urine sample.
-A morning urine sample is best here.
+If the urethra is infected, that can also be diagnosed by taking a urine sample – first thing in the morning, if possible.

 Prevention

 It can be helpful to find out how sexually transmitted infections are passed on and what factors increase the risk.
-That helps to prevent them and decide whether and which preventive measures are a good idea.
+Then you can decide whether and which preventive measures are a good idea.
 You can get information and advice about trichomoniasis and other STIs from sexual health clinics and doctors, such as specialists for dermatology and sexual health.

 Condoms and femidoms (condoms for women) are a simple protective measure.
 But they do not provide complete protection against the parasites.